captbaritone/jordaneldredge.com/_posts/2018-03-10-making-the-case-for-building-something-useless.md

 layout: post
 ---

-Yesterday I answered some questions in an "Ask Me Anything" tread at work.
+Yesterday I answered some questions in an "Ask Me Anything" thread at work.
 One particular question was both challenging to answer, and got to the heart of how I think about side projects:

 > You've spent a ton of time on your Winamp project but outside of a lot of press, it didn't have a lot of impact in terms of people using it.
 How do you feel about that and would you do something different in the future?